tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/ARCHITECTURE.md

 3. vNext.BlazorComponents.FluentValidation
    ✅ solid, but desired default behaviour having AssemblyScannerValidatorFactory as fallback in case of ServiceProviderValidatorFactory results into null-validator?, no edit context nesting*1

-*1: "no edit context nesting" means you have to work with one and the same edit context when using the FluentValidation aware validator component across the wohle component graph beneath (inside ChildContent RenderFragment) the EditForm (or similiar).
+*1: "no edit context nesting" means you have to work with one and the same edit context when using the library-authored FluentValidation-aware validator component across the wohle component graph beneath (inside ChildContent RenderFragment) the EditForm (or similiar).

 ## Proposal

 My proposal is a more modular approach, where you plug'n'play validators to your behave, a solution that is not too opinionated:

-1. `ComponentValidatorRootpath`
+1. `EditModelValidatorRootpath`
-2. `ComponentValidatorSubpath`
+2. `EditModelValidatorSubpath`
-3. `ComponentValidatorRoutes`
+3. `EditModelValidatorRoutes`

 each having its own characteristicas.

-**`ComponentValidatorRootpath`**
+**`EditModelValidatorRootpath`**

 - A. It execpts an ancestor edit context of type `EditContext` and does not work without one, thus the validator component must be a child of for example a `EditForm` or `CascadedValue` with an instance of `EditContext`.